w3c/wai-media-guide/index.md

 Benefits to organizations are illustrated in separate pages:
 * The business case resource includes **case study data from adding transcripts**, and more on how accessibility can [increase your market reach](https://www.w3.org/WAI/business-case/#increase-market-reach).
 * Benefits of transcripts and captions to a university are mentioned in a **[user story/persona of an online student who is hard of hearing](https://www.w3.org/WAI/people-use-web/user-stories/#onlinestudent)**.
-* Some benefits of captions are illustrated in a 1-minute<br>{% include video-link.html class="small" title="Video on Captions" href="https://www.w3.org/WAI/perspective-videos/captions/" src="/content-images/wai-media-guide/captions-video-still.jpg" %}
+* Some benefits of captions are illustrated in a 1-minute [Video on Captions](https://www.w3.org/WAI/perspective-videos/captions/)<br>{% include video-link.html class="small" href="https://www.w3.org/WAI/perspective-videos/captions/" src="/content-images/wai-media-guide/captions-video-still.jpg" %}

 ### Use by People With and Without Disabilities